Monday 25 September at 10am

-As part of our introductory series, we will be hosting an introductory workshop on mindfulness ahead of our new Mindfulness-Based Stress Reduction (MBSR) course starting in October 2023.
+As part of our introductory series, we will be hosting an introductory workshop on mindfulness ahead of our new Mindfulness-Based Stress Reduction (MBSR) course starting in April 2024.

-This introductory workshop will give you an overview of what mindfulness is, the benefits it can have (particularly for those with multiple sclerosis (MS), the evidence behind its use, and how mindfulness can be used to manage stress, anxiety and symptoms of MS.
+This introductory workshop will give you an overview of what mindfulness is, the benefits it can have (particularly for those with multiple sclerosis (MS)), the evidence behind its use, and how mindfulness can be used to manage stress, anxiety and symptoms of MS.

 Our mindfulness practitioner, Phil Startin, will provide information on our specially designed mindfulness course for those living with MS, along with guiding a short practice together.
 He will signpost you to useful resources guiding you where to go next, including letting you know more about our full MBSR eight-week course and our shorter four-week courses.